WORLD HERITAGE PRESERVED

 However, the effects of time and weather on the materials that meld the house to its landscape have caused major building systems to reach the end of their useful lives.
 To address these preservation needs and uphold our commitment to protect Fallingwater as a UNESCO World Heritage Site, the Western Pennsylvania Conservancy is preparing for a major preservation initiative.

-The first phase of this multi-year effort will enable us to undertake the preservation of Fallingwater’s major building systems, which total $3 million.
-We expect work to begin in 2022.
+The first phase of this multi-year effort will enable us to undertake the preservation of Fallingwater’s major building systems, which total $5.4 million.
+Work is beginning this year.

 Your support will allow us to raise the remaining funds needed to undertake preservation of the following building systems